home - website - blog - tutorials - bio - books - shop - contact me

 14th century, Roman de la Rose (multiple versions)

-Brass jug for rosewater
+Brass jug and bowl

 Country of Origin: France/England